lorainelab/integrated-genome-browser/README.txt

 See http://genoviz.sourceforge.net

-IGB uses other open source software packages that may be distributed with the IGB source code release, including Xerces from Apache, Jetty from Mortbay Consulting, Vector Graphics from FreeHEP, and Fusion from Affymetrix.
+IGB uses other open source software packages that may be distributed with the IGB source code release.
+Some of these include Xerces from Apache, Jetty from Mortbay Consulting, Vector Graphics from FreeHEP, and Fusion from Affymetrix.